A Russian missile and drone attack across Ukraine kills 3 in the capital Kyiv

-KYIV, Ukraine (AP) — Russia targeted six regions of Ukraine with 407 drones and 44 missiles in one of its largest aerial attacks of the three-year war, Ukrainian officials said Friday.
-The nighttime assault killed three emergency responders in the capital Kyiv, according to authorities.
+KYIV, Ukraine (AP) — Russia bombarded six regions of Ukraine in one of its largest aerial attacks of the three-year war, Ukrainian officials said Friday.
+The nighttime assault lasted for hours and killed three emergency responders in the capital Kyiv, according to authorities.

 Ukrainian cities have come under regular bombardment since Russia invaded its neighbor in February 2022.
 The attacks have killed more than 12,000 civilians, according to the United Nations.